Join thousands worldwide already moving with pliability.

 Summary

 • Delayed onset muscle soreness (DOMS) is a normal byproduct of exercise, not a sign of injury.
 It results from microscopic tears in muscle fibers during eccentric loading, which trigger a localized inflammatory response.
-Symptoms typically peak 24 to 72 hours after exercise and resolve within 3 to 5 days, often with a temporary reduction in muscle strength of up to 50% during that window.
+Symptoms typically peak 24 to 72 hours after exercise and resolve within 3 to 5 days, often with a temporary drop in muscle strength that recovers as the tissue repairs.

 • Rhabdomyolysis is a fundamentally different condition that affects the body systemically.
 When muscle breakdown becomes severe enough, ruptured muscle cells release myoglobin directly into the bloodstream, placing the kidneys under serious filtration stress.
-The Cleveland Clinic reports that rhabdomyolysis causes acute kidney injury in up to 40% of cases, making early recognition critical rather than optional.
+A meaningful share of rhabdo cases progress to acute kidney injury, which is why early recognition is critical rather than optional.

 • The two conditions share enough early overlap to create a genuine diagnostic blind spot.
 Both produce delayed soreness, both feel worse in the 24 to 48-hour window after exercise, and both can seem like a reasonable consequence of hard training.
 The key differentiators are symptom behavior over time and whether the damage stays localized or becomes systemic, not how intense the pain feels.